Regishaa/Layout/README.md

 # Layout
- Here is the layout of different sites
+ Here is the layout of different web-sites